selco13/HLNOS9/README.md

 I sketched out the component structure as follows:

 - `<ClassicyDesktop>`
-    - `<PlatinumDesktopContext>`
+    - `<ClassicyDesktopContext>`
-        - `<APlatinumApp>`: A Custom app
+        - `<AClassicyApp>`: A Custom app
             - `<AppContextProvider>`
                 - `<ClassicyDesktopIcon>`
                 - `<ClassicyWindow>`
-                    - `<PlatinumUIComponents?>`
+                    - `<ClassicyUIComponents?>`
                     - `<AnyOtherReactComponent>`

-I deliberated a lot over the nesting of components, and in the end hoped that this order would allow PlatinumApps to be more easily packaged.
+I deliberated a lot over the nesting of components, and in the end hoped that this order would allow ClassicyApps to be more easily packaged.
 I also hoped that putting a Window in charge of its own contents would not turn out to be a mistake.

 > A React Context is a data structure that allows sharing state between components.

-I also decided ultimately to wire up any PlatinumUIComponent that accepted some kind of input directly to the AppContext.
+I also decided ultimately to wire up any ClassicyUIComponent that accepted some kind of input directly to the AppContext.
 This way, the app itself could keep an eye on the values of each component within each window, allowing one window to change the contents of another.

-Finally, I decided to insert a PlatinumDesktopContext to hold all the system settings; specifically, I needed a place to store the theme settings.
+Finally, I decided to insert a ClassicyDesktopContext to hold all the system settings; specifically, I needed a place to store the theme settings.
 While I eventually decided to use CSS variables to set theme colors throughout the entire app, I still needed a place to stash Sound file resources, desktop background settings and font selections for the theme.
-This allows me to change the theme from inside an App, and have that change copied over to all over Platinum Apps, Windows and UI Components.
-In fact, the app Appearance Manager that is included in the Platinum React project is simply a regular app that reports an Event when the theme is selected from a dropdown.
+This allows me to change the theme from inside an App, and have that change copied over to all over Classicy Apps, Windows and UI Components.
+In fact, the app Appearance Manager that is included in the Classicy React project is simply a regular app that reports an Event when the theme is selected from a dropdown.
 I'll talk more about events later.